 - Control Binnacle – The digital engine controls are upgraded to include the usual individual trim buttons.
 But there’s also a new Cruise Assist feature.
 On the left throttle (the primary with single lever control), there’s not only the trim button but also a +/- button that will adjust the speed so we can dial in a more precise speed setting without gently tweaking the sticks.

 One of the advantages of the Freedom 307 is that it has lots of deck space, thanks to the Grady-White DNA.
 On many sportboats 30’ and under, deck space is at a premium because the boats have L-shaped lounges, entertainment centers and large sun pads on the stern under intrusive engine boxes.
 The Freedom 307 has one of the most versatile cockpits on the market because not only is its aft bench seat a fold-away type but the port aft-facing seat is also convertible into a chaise.

-effectively transforming a chair into a couch it meets up with the transom bench seats and “voila” an L-shaped lounge is formed.
-In just under a minute and with one hand of effort the cockpit can be transformed into a cozy entertaining area for cocktails, dining or just convivial sightseeing.
+With an electromechanical motor effectively transforming a chair into a couch, it meets up with the transom bench seats and “voila” an L-shaped lounge is formed.
+In just under a minute and with one hand of effort the cockpit can be transformed into a cozy entertaining area for cocktails, dining, or just convivial sightseeing.
 Adding to the utility of the Freedom 307 is her beam of 10’7” (3.23 m), one of the widest beams in class.

 Dodging the Weather

 Here the Freedom 307 once again shows versatility as the large walkthrough windshield can be shut, along with a solid door beneath that locks in place, protecting the bridge from chilly weather and spray.
 The optional front and side isinglass drop curtains can also be deployed for top to bottom three-sided protection.
 For those that need it, an aft drop curtain is also available.